CheyennePierpont6459/RiverWay2024-2025/CCC_Project_P445-P446-F24-S25/README.md

     - Users can register as Customers via the registration page.
     - Admins can create other Admin accounts through the Admin dashboard if they elevate permissions to a Super Admin.
     - Employee accounts are handled by Admins and Super Admins.
     - The first admin must be created through the /admin_setup route.
-It is assumed that whomever does this can be elevated to a Super Admin because the Root password is needed to
+It is assumed that whomever does this can be elevated to a Super Admin because the admin root password is needed to setup the first admin.
+In the example .env the admin root password is "SuperSecretAdminPassword".

 2. **Login**